LucidtechAI/las-docs/reference/java/latest.md

 #### `public JSONObject `[`sendHeartbeat`]`(String transitionId,String executionId)`

 Send heartbeat for a manual execution to signal that we are still working on it.
-Must be done at minimum once every 60 seconds or the transition execution will time out, calls the POST /transitions/{transitionId}/executions/{executionId}/heartbeats endpoint.
+Note: Must be done at minimum once every 60 seconds or the transition execution will time out.
+Calls the POST /transitions/{transitionId}/executions/{executionId}/heartbeats endpoint.

 #### Parameters
 * `transitionId` Id of the transition